Carry out food for lunch

 There’s only one problem with this food hall: almost all food is carry out and served in single-use containers.
 One of my friends commented about the inability to avoid disposable containers at the food hall and asked if we could eat at an actual restaurant instead.
 “Just because the waste with the packaging is pretty annoying.”
 This statement echoed my own frustrations with my soup at lunch a couple weeks prior.

 Which got me thinking about the purpose of dining in versus dining out.
 For me, there are two main purposes for buying ready-made food.
-First, when my days are busy, I simply don’t have time to cook at home (or rather, I don’t prioritize cooking at home).
+First, when my days are busy, I simply don’t have time to cook at home.
 Second, I eat out as a social activity where the conversation is more important than the food.
 It’s a slow pace.

 Grabbing food for a quick bite is convenient, and it has its place.
 In a bind (which happens less often than modern life would lead us to believe), I think it’s fine.
 But while this is convenient for me, it’s not convenient for the environment.
 I have no delusions about that pizza box being recyclable, because despite the recycling icon, packaging that contains remnants of food cannot be recycled.
 And in the crushing depths of a landfill with no sunlight or oxygen, nor will that box ever biodegrade.